dmolsen/Detector/README.md

 server-side developers information about what types of devices may be requesting their content as well as the HTML5 & CSS3 features a requesting browser may or may not support.
 With Detector a developer can serve the appropriate markup, stylesheets, and JavaScript to a requesting browser without being completely dependent on a browser-detection library being up-to-date nor completely dependent on a front-end-only resource loader.
-The server-side portion of Detector is based upon [modernizr-server](https://github.com/jamesgpearce/modernizr-server) by James Pearce ([@jamespearce](http://twitter.com/#!/jamespearce)) and the browser-detection library from [Mobile Web OSP](https://github.com/dmolsen/MIT-Mobile-Web).
+The server-side portion of Detector is based upon [modernizr-server](https://github.com/jamesgpearce/modernizr-server) by James Pearce ([@jamespearce](http://twitter.com/#!/jamespearce)) and the browser-detection library [ua-parser-php](https://github.com/dmolsen/ua-parser-php).
 Detector utilizes [Modernizr](http://www.modernizr.com/) for its client-side, feature-detection support.

 ## Demo of Detector ##